csam-bib/bib/index.md

 - European Union Agency for Law Enforcement Cooperation.
 [Internet Organised Crime Threat Assessment](https://op.europa.eu/en/publication-detail/-/publication/d7582d31-1b04-11e98d04-01aa75ed71a1/language-en/format-PDF/source-88547505) Technical Report (10.2813/858843), Europol, 2018.
 -  U.S. Dept. of Justice.
 [The National Strategy for Child Exploitation Prevention and Interdiction: A Report to Congress](http://www.projectsafechildhood.gov/docs/natstrategyreport.pdf), August 2010.
 - U.S. Dept. of Justice.
 [The National Strategy for Child Exploitation Prevention and Interdiction: A Report to Congress](https://www.justice.gov/psc/file/842411/download), April 2016.
+- Brian Levine, [Report to Congress: Increasing the Efficacy of Investigations of Online Child Sexual Exploitation](https://www.ojp.gov/library/publications/increasing-efficacy-investigations-online-child-sexual-exploitation-report).
+May 2022.
+On behalf of the National Institute of Justice, as required by the PROTECT Act of 2008.

 ## Cases of Child Sexual Exploitation Involving Tor or Freenet